vercel/styled-jsx/readme.md

 )
 ```

-Styles are automatically scoped but if you want you can also consume them as [globals](#global-styles).
+Styles are automatically scoped but you can also be consumed as [globals](#global-styles).

 N.B.
 We support CommonJS exports but you can only export one string per module: